-No. Document Recipient Due Date

-140. Document Investors SC Due Dute

-1. Monthly statement of √ -

-accounts

-2. Monthly statistical Within seven

-returns of the ✓ business days following

-wholesale fund the end of every month

-3. Monthly investment Within 14 business

-returns of the ✓ days following the end

-wholesale fund , of every month

-No. Document Recip oient Due Date

-1101 Doddinent Investors SC

-4. Quarterly report of Within two months
+N. Dt Recipient No. Document Investors SC Due Date 1.
+Monthly statement of accounts √ 2.
+Monthly statistical returns of the wholesale fund √ Within seven business days following the end of every month 3.
+Monthly investment returns of the wholesale fund √ Within 14 business days following the end of every month 4.
+Quarterly report of the wholesale fund √ Within two months from the end of the period the report covers

-the wholesale fund ✓ from the end of the period

-the report covers
+5. Annual report of the wholesale fund √ ✓ Within two months from the end of the period the report covers

-5. Annual report of the ✓ Within two months

-wholesale fund ✓ from the end of the period

-the report covers

 - 4.18 In relation to the statistical returns and investment returns (collectively referred to as "Returns") in Table 1 above: - (a) The Returns must be submitted via a system as may be specified by the SC; - (b) The reporting period must cover a period starting from the first day of a month until the last day of that month.
 For information required at a certain cut-off, it must be as at the last day of the month; - (c) For a newly launched fund, the Returns must commence from the month in which the wholesale fund's offer period ends. - For example, if a wholesale fund was launched on 28 June and the offer period ends on 18 July, the first Returns should be submitted for the month of July.
-In this instance, the Returns will consist of data for more than one month, i.e. from 28 June to 31 July; - (d) Should there be any errors or omissions discovered after the submission of Returns, the fund management company or the representative, as the case maybe, must immediately rectify and submit the amended Returns to the SC; and
+In this instance, the Returns will consist of data for more than one month, i.e. from 28 June to 31 July; - (d) Should there be any errors or omissions discovered after the submission of Returns, the fund management company or the representative, as the case maybe, must immediately rectify and submit the amended Returns to the SC; and - (e) While a wholesale fund is being wound up, the fund management company or the representative, as the case maybe, should continue to submit the Returns until the winding up is complete. - 4.19 In relation to the quarterly and annual reports referred to in Table 1 above, no reports are required where-

-- (e) While a wholesale fund is being wound up, the fund management company or the representative, as the case maybe, should continue to submit the Returns until the winding up is complete. - 4.19 In relation to the quarterly and annual reports referred to in Table 1 above, no reports are required where- - (a) there is no issuance of units; or - (b) the issuance of units is only made to the fund management company or the operator. - 4.20 In relation to the quarterly and annual reports referred to in Table 1 above, the fund management company or the representative must provide all necessary information to enable investors of a wholesale fund to evaluate the performance of the fund.
+- (a) there is no issuance of units; or - (b) the issuance of units is only made to the fund management company or the operator. - 4.20 In relation to the quarterly and annual reports referred to in Table 1 above, the fund management company or the representative must provide all necessary information to enable investors of a wholesale fund to evaluate the performance of the fund.
 The quarterly and annual reports must contain at least the following: - (a) Fund information; - (b) Report on fund performance; - (c) Financial statements for the accounting period (for annual report, the financial statements must be audited by an external auditor); - (d) Auditor's report (applicable for annual report only); and - (e) Shariah adviser's report (applicable for Islamic wholesale fund only).